Igorantivirus/MinecraftModVersions/README.md

 <h2>In Development</h2>

 * Support for locating the Minecraft folder on Linux
-  * Currently, `src/ProgrammPathMeneger.hpp` searches for the Windows AppData folder. **Linux support is in progress.**

 <h2>Installation and Run</h2>